meilisearch/documentation/guides/main_concepts/relevancy.md

 The ranking rules are **customizable** which means **existing rules can be deleted and new ones can be added.**

 Each of the rules has a special use in finding the right documents for a given search query.
 The order in which the rules are set affects their importance.
-They are arranged from the most important rule to the least important rule.
+They are arranged from the most impactful rule to the least impactful rule.

 By default, ranking rules are executed in the following order: